jcaiani/SampleProject/README.md

 "#Sample Project for Joseph Caiani"

-Thie project will fetch a list of contacts from the endpoint:
+This project will fetch a list of contacts from the endpoint:

     http://jsonplaceholder.typicode.com/users